Geosoft2/geosoft2-2018/foss-repositories&preservation/handout.md

     - Multi-Site Repositories
     - Trusted Digital Repostitory (TDR)
         -must cooperate with the Reference Model for an Open Archival Information System, as well as adhere to a set of rules or attributes that contribute to its trust such as having persistent financial responsibility, organizational buoyancy, administrative responsibility security and safety
-- Repository vs. Archive:
-    - Repository:
-        - location for storage, often for safety or preservation
-    - Archive:
-        -storing earlier, and often historical material
-        -usually contains documents (letters, records, newspapers, etc) or other types of media kept for historical interest -preserve information for access and use by a Designated Community
 ##### 3.1.4 Data Pyramid

 ![Alt-Text](images/DataPyramid.png)